Import Vector Data

 #2.3 Inject Tags

-Then, we can use the Remap (opens new window) module in Transforms to add necessary tags to the sent logs.
-Currently, we require these two tags: _df_log_type
+We can then use the Remap (opens new window) module in Transforms to add necessary tags to the logs being sent.
+Currently, we require two tags: _df_log_type and level.
+Example configuration:

 transforms: